IvanAdmaers/react-roulette-pro/README.md

 npm start
 ```

-This command runs microbundle to compile our package to a dist folder.
+The last command runs microbundle to compile our package to a dist folder.

-3. cd/example
+3. cd /example

 4. Run